JuliaPraxis/Naming/README.md

 # Choosing Names

-Good names work to simpilify collaboration with others in your field and those outside of it.
-It is much simpler to explain what the function `facial_recognition` does when its not named
+It is easier to understand what the function `facial_recognition` does when it is not named `facer`.
-`facer`.
-The potential for successful and  smooth collaboration rides with the elegance and
-coherence given the names of things to be shared.
+Using good naming practices and choosing names that clarify your intent invites collaborative work.

 ## practice